-Italian au pair Ileana arrived in Colorado last August to a very nice host family—but one that was not the best fit for her.
-No au pair wants or expects to be in rematch, but for Ileana, it was a learning experience and, in the end, helped Ileana find her “forever family” in her next match (also in Colorado).
-She and her host mom Kate, share a little bit about what they learned from going through a transition and why they make a great match.
+No family or au pair wants or expects to be in rematch, but it can be a learning experience for all.
+Read about host mom Kate and her new Italian au pair Ileanna—they share a little bit about what they learned from going through a transition and why they make a great match.

 When rematching, look for au pairs who have requested a transition.
 It’s a gutsy move and so it shows they, too, are unwilling to settle for less than a great host situation.